jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 cd ../..
 ```
-Note: in reality the L227 samples were done independently here, and the resulting MAG tables were merged, but this is shown as a single command for simplicity (should not change the result).
+Note: in reality the L227 samples were done independently here, and the resulting MAG tables were merged, but this is shown as a single
+command for simplicity (should not change the result).

 The resulting `MAG_table_RNA_to_unassembled.tsv` became the basis for Supplementary Data 4.
-I had re-normalize `MAG_table_RNA_to_unassembled.tsv` in Excel, such that MAG relative abundances were normalized based on the total read counts to all MAGs (instead of being based on the total number of metatranscriptome reads), as described in the methods in the paper.
-I also performed some simple mean/standard deviation stats on these output tables in Excel to utimately make Supplementary Data 4.
+Like mentioned in the paper, I re-normalized `MAG_table_RNA_to_unassembled.tsv` in Excel, such that MAG relative abundances
+summed to 100% for each sample (i.e., were normalized based on the total read counts to all MAGs instead of being
+normalized based on the total number of metatranscriptome reads for each sample).
+I also performed some simple mean/standard deviation stats on these output tables in Excel when making Supplementary Data 4.

 ## Generation of Figure 3